twp28/Firebase_login/README.md

-# firebase_riverpod
+# Firebase Login with userState Mgmt

-Simple and easy to use Firebase Login with State Management
+Simple and easy to use Firebase Login with Riverpod State Management for detecting the current user State
 - Login via email/pw; screens for e.g. buying products
 - Different screens for admin (eg. upload products)